In today’s post we’re taking a look at Paul Rich Watches. They were nice enough to send one over for me to review.

 I think many of the new “fashion watches” are so successful because of their large marketing budgets and ability to capture the influencer market to reach a younger audience who are more about status symbols over timeless style.

-Paul Rich is a brand worth looking into if you’ve had your eye on a fashion watch.
+Paul Rich is a brand worth looking into if you’ve had your eye on a fashion watch brand.
 It’s essentially half the price ($99) of a Daniel Wellington watch with a similar aesthetic and build.

 In the end, I think brands like Paul Rich are good for the watch market as a whole because they are increasing competition, and expanding the market which introduces a whole new set of watch enthusiasts into the world of watches.
 Win-win.